ranjanzyx/ranjan-python-course/day20_introduction_to_pip_libs_venvs/day20_introduction_to_pip_libs_venvs.md

 - Modules are the building blocks of Python code.
 - Packages organize modules into a hierarchical structure.
 - Libraries offer reusable code for specific tasks.

-### Visual analogy:
-- Think of a module as a single book.
-- A package is like a bookshelf containing multiple books related to a topic.
-- A library is like a whole building full of bookshelves, covering diverse subjects.

 ```markdown
 my_package/